 These cards (red titles) influence combat or cancel the use of certain of an opponent’s cards.
 The majority of the Asset cards only have an effect during one single offensive.
 If a card’s effects last over a whole turn, then that is specifically indicated on the card.
 As a reminder the player can place a marker on the map or on the relevant space on the Time Track, or he can place the card in front of him before discarding it at the end of his segment.

 IS jihadis can only use Asset cards marked with the symbol; Kurdish Peshmergas can only use Asset cards marked with the symbol.
 However all the other players can use these cards as well, unless specified otherwise.
-Only the Syrian and IS players can use the “Chemical Weapons” card (#19)
+Only the Syrian and IS players can use the “Chemical Weapons” card (#19) as an Asset.

 8.2 Event Cards